ethersphere/bee-docs/docs/bee/working-with-bee/bee-api.md

 The Bee API-endpoint exposes all functionality to upload and download content to and from the Swarm network.
 By default, it runs on port `:1633`.

-Detailed information about Bee API endpoints can be found in the [API reference docs](/api/).

 :::danger
-Your API should not be exposed to the public Internet, make sure that your network has a firewall which blocks port `1633`.
+Make sure that your api-addr (default 1633) is never exposed to the internet.
+If you are not using a firewall or other method to protect your node, make sure to change your Bee API address from the default `1633` to `127.0.0.1:1633` to ensure that it is not publicly exposed to the internet.

 You may also consider using the [Gateway Proxy tool](/docs/develop/tools-and-features/gateway-proxy) to protect your node's API endpoint.
 :::

+Detailed information about Bee API endpoints can be found in the [API reference docs](/api/).

 ## Interacting With the API